<-- End Marfeel -->

 According to Solicitor Byron Gipson, who handled the paperwork that investigated the arrests and got the expungements before a judge, the men are heroes.

-Judge Robert Hood, the judge who signed the order, took the papers from Gipson and issued his own statement to the capacity crowd of 150 in the courtroom.
+Judge Robert Hood, who signed the order, took the papers from Gipson and issued his own statement to the 150 attendees in the packed courtroom.

 RELATED CONTENT: New Orleans Commemorates Life Of Civil Rights Activist Sybil Haydel Morial